Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - 44% of consumers say that they would likely become repeat buyers after a personalized shopping experience with a particular company

-- User clicked on the ad, visited your landing page but didn’t convert
+- The user clicked on the ad and visited your landing page but didn’t convert

 - Viewed or added to cart but not purchased